7 Reasons Why Mold Experts Don't Use Plate Testing

 The #1 reason people turn to petri-dish, mold plate tests is because they are the least expensive, at-home mold testing method on the market.
 Plain and simple.

 Since “Fundamentals of Home Health”is not a topic in high school, nor is it a college course, or a subject that the average homeowner is prompted to master, most people have no idea how to maintain their home’s biological health, let alone the chemistry & physics involved.
 Due to this global lack of knowledge, it would be rare for a person to have a baseline average expectation of what one would commonly invest into indoor home mold testing.
-The mindset is usually, why spend a few hundred dollars on an ERMI Test when you can do a plate test for under $40 bucks?
+The mindset is usually, why spend a few hundred dollars on a DNA Dust Test (ERMI) when you can do a plate test for under $40 bucks?

 Easy to Do, Easy to Obtain